What is Laser Resurfacing?

 “Dr. Fiala and staff are amazing!
 Very professional and willing to answer any and all questions.
 From the first consulation to my last follow up visit, I felt comfortable and knew I was in great hands.
 I would most definitely recommend Fiala aesthetics to any of my family and friends.”
 Read more of Dr. Fiala’s Testimonials here »

 Treatments can be tailored to the patient’s needs: light treatments can have a short recovery time, deeper treatments are more effective, but have a longer recovery time.
 Some patients – particularly those with heavy scarring – may still benefit from the traditional fully ablative laser treatment, or a deep chemical peel.

 Laser resurfacing is typically done on the face.
 The neck and décolleté can be treated as well, with more conservative settings.

-After the consultation, Dr. Fiala may have you start on some at home skincare products, such as Retin-A or hydroquinone for several weeks before the laser treatment.
+After the consultation, we typically will have you start on some at-home skincare products, such as Retin-A or hydroquinone, for several weeks before the laser treatment.

 This depends on what is being treated.
 Fine lines and superficial brown spots typically go away after 1 treatment.
 Deep wrinkles or acne scars may take several treatments.

 Most people describe the sensation as a mild to moderate sunburned feeling, depending on the level of laser treatment.
 Prescription pain medications are usually used for a few days.